The HulC: Confidence Regions from Convex Hulls

 for some sequence $\{r_{n,\alpha}\}_{n\ge1}$ and a continuous random variable $W$ that is unimodal at $0$ and has a median bias of $\Delta$ (i.e., $\Delta = |1/2 - \mathbb{P}(W \le 0)|$).
 Then for all $t \ge 0$, $\Delta\in[0, 1/2]$, and $\alpha\in[0, 1]$,

-\end{thm} Similar to Theorem~\ref{thm:infinite-order-coverage}, Theorem~\ref{thm:unimodal-CI-coverage} shows that the confidence interval from the \uhulc attains the required miscoverage probability up to a multiplicative error.
+\end{thm} Similar to Theorem~\ref{thm:infinite-order-coverage}, Theorem~\ref{thm:unimodal-CI-coverage} shows that the confidence interval from the \uhulc {has its miscoverage probability bounded by $\alpha$} up to a multiplicative error.
 Once again, this is unlike the coverage guarantee for Wald's interval.
 Because of the multiplicative error, the guarantee from Theorem~\ref{thm:unimodal-CI-coverage} is also suitable for an application of the union bound to obtain a valid multivariate confidence region, as discussed previously in Section~\ref{subsec:multivariate}.

 Note that the right hand side of~\eqref{eq:coverage-mode} is finite if and only if $10B_{\alpha,t,\Delta}(1 + t)\delta_{n,\alpha} < 1$.
 It is easy to prove that $B_{\alpha,t,\Delta} = O(\log(1/\alpha))$ when either $t > 0$ or $\Delta < 1/2$ and in many cases, $\delta_{n,\alpha} = O(\sqrt{\log(1/\alpha)/n})$.
 Hence, the condition for finiteness would hold true as long as $n \gg \log^3(1/\alpha)$; this is similar to the requirement in the \hulcnospace.
 The importance of the \uhulc stems from its ability to tackle problems where the median bias of the estimator is large (near $1/2$).